-PART 1:
+Video 1:

 - The student will plan and teach a lesson, as coordinated with the host teacher.
-The lesson will be video recorded. - The student will complete and submit in Canvas the Video 1 Reflection Sheet, critiquing his/her performance. - The student will submit the video link in the assignment folder in Canvas.
-Directions for downloading and uploading are in the assignment.
+The lesson will be video recorded.
+The student will upload the Video 1 Instructional Plan in Canvas. - The student will complete and submit in Canvas the Video 1 Reflection Sheet, critiquing his/her performance and the coordinating lesson plan. - The student will submit in Canvas the Video 1 Upload.
+Directions for uploading the video are in the assignment.

-PART 2:
+Video 2: